 Ashley introduced Isaac Gariss, who will be working out of the Springfield office, and stated they have hired three additional staff members and are now fully staffed.
 They have single-family housing programs available.
 Contact their office for more information.

-Jason Ray stated that he has heard that some communities are having issues with getting payment from USDA–RD.
+Jason Ray stated that he has heard that some organizations are having issues with getting payment from USDA.

 Ashley responded that it is not coming from Rural Development, but she will look into this concern.